Trace Reconstruction with Language Models

 \citet{Antkowiak2020LowCorrection} performed trace reconstruction using multiple sequence alignment (MSA) with the MUSCLE algorithm~\citep{Edgar_MUSCLE_2004}, followed by majority voting across alignment columns. \citet{sabary2024reconstruction} proposed several dynamic programming-based methods, including shortest common supersequence and longest common subsequence algorithms.
 Their iterative algorithm (ITR) achieves state-of-the-art performance for trace reconstruction in DNA data storage. \citet{srinivasavaradhan2024trellisbmacodedtrace} introduced TrellisBMA, which combines the BCJR algorithm~\citep{BCJR_IEEE} with BMA-based methods.

 \citet{Qin2024RobustStorage} proposed RobuSeqNet, a neural network-based approach that combines an attention mechanism, a conformer encoder, and an LSTM decoder.
 Input sequences are one-hot encoded, padded to a fixed length, and represented as matrices, which are then aggregated across traces.
 The attention module downweights misclustered sequences.
-On large clusters, RobuSeqNet performs slightly worse than the ITR algorithm~\citep{sabary2024reconstruction}.
+On large clusters, RobuSeqNet achieves similar performance to the state-of-the-art ITR algorithm.

 \citet{bar2025scalable} proposed DNAformer, an end-to-end DNA data storage framework that includes a coding scheme and a transformer-based trace reconstruction model.
 Their neural architecture differs from ours in several key aspects.
 First, as in \citet{Qin2024RobustStorage}, input sequences are one-hot encoded.
-Second, the model uses a two-branch structure with shared weights, where one branch processes reversed input sequences.
-Third, DNAformer includes a learned alignment module, followed by a transformer encoder without positional embeddings or causal masks, and relies on postprocessing with dynamic programming.
-DNAformer achieves similar performance to the ITR algorithm \citep{sabary2024reconstruction}.
+Second, the model uses a two-branch structure with shared weights processing forward and reversed sequences.
+Third, DNAformer includes a learned alignment module, followed by a transformer encoder without positional embeddings or causal masks, and uses dynamic programming as an optional postprocessing step.
+DNAformer achieves similar performance to the ITR algorithm.

-\citet{nahum2021single} proposed a sequence-to-sequence transformer for single-read trace reconstruction, where noisy sequences are grouped by length and processed by separate transformer networks.
-Their model effectively acts as a sequence classifier by mapping each noisy sequence to one of 256 predefined codewords.
+\citet{nahum2021single} proposed a sequence-to-sequence transformer for single-read reconstruction, where noisy sequences are grouped by length and processed by separate transformer networks.
+Their model acts as a sequence classifier that maps each noisy sequence to one of 256 predefined codewords.
 In contrast, our work uses next-token prediction instead of sequence-to-sequence mapping.

 \citet{Dotan_Beta_Align_ICLR2023} introduced BetaAlign, an encoder-decoder transformer for aligning biological sequences.